MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/3-create-new-azure-workbook.md

 The first thing we'll do is activate the Azure sandbox and deploy an ARM template containing all the Azure resources we need for this exercise.

 1. Activate the Azure sandbox.
-When the sandbox is activated, a resource group is created for you to use.
+When the sandbox is activated, a resource group with the name `learn-{guid}` is created for you to use.
+This resource group will be visible in the Azure portal, or through CLI commands such as `az group list`.
 1. In the Azure Cloud Shell, get the name of the resource group that was generated for your sandbox.
     ```azurecli
     az group list